Short-term bad credit loans like payday loans and cash advances have ridiculously high APRS—but overdraft fees can be even more expensive!

 When you have bad credit and you need a loan—whether that’s an online loan or one from a brick-and-mortar lender—you aren’t going to be able to borrow that money from a bank or a traditional lender.
 You simply pose too high a risk.

 Instead, you’ll have to take out a bad credit loan which—as the name suggests—is a loan that’s designed for people with lousy credit scores.
-These loans are oftentimes much more expensive than regular personal loans, but the right bad credit loan can still be a helpful financial too.
+These loans are oftentimes much more expensive than regular personal loans, but the right bad credit loan can still be a helpful financial tool in a pinch.

 There are a couple of different types of bad credit loans.
 First, there are payday loans, which are small-dollar, short-term loans with an average principal of only a few hundred dollars, and an average repayment term of two weeks.

 The average interest rate for a payday loan is $15 per $100 borrowed.
 But while that seems like a fairly reasonable rate, appearances can be deceiving.
-A two-week payday loan with a 15 percent interest rate actually carries an Annual Percentage Rate (APR) of almost 400 percent!
+A two-week payday loan with a 15% interest rate actually carries an Annual Percentage Rate (APR) of almost 400%!

 Title loans are another kind of popular, but highly risky bad credit loan.
 These loans are secured by the title to the borrower’s car or truck, which means that you can usually borrow more money with one than you can with a payday loan.

-However, title loans are also incredibly expensive, with an average monthly rate of 25 percent that works out to a 300 percent APR.
+However, title loans are also incredibly expensive, with an average monthly rate of 25% that works out to a 300%APR.
 Furthermore, studies have found that one in five title loan borrowers has their vehicle repossessed after they can’t pay the loan back.